pyusb/pyusb/docs/tutorial.rst

     dev.write(1, 'test', 0)

 Here we write the string 'test' at endpoint address *1* of the interface number *0*.
-All these functions will be detailed in the next sections.
+All these functions will be detailed in the following sections.

 What's wrong?
 -------------